 One of the most common questions I get asked by patients and parents is, "Why do so many kids nowadays get braces twice?".
 Well, the answer to that question is one of the most debated topics among orthodontists.

-Well – it’s complicated.
-Predicting how and when kids will grow is… well, unpredictable.
+Well - it isn't straightforward.
+Predicting how and when kids will grow is... well, unpredictable.

 Let me start by saying that almost all orthodontists would agree that for most children, it is fine to wait until all the permanent teeth have erupted to begin braces.
 This usually happens around age 11-13, depending on the child.
 Any treatment that is done before that time is considered early orthodontic treatment.

 Also, you need to understand that orthodontists are always looking for ways to give our patients the best possible result in the shortest length of time in braces.
 Nobody wants their child to wear their braces for eight years!
 For our more complicated patients, this can sometimes happen.